 Instrument How it is played?
 What is it made from?

-Flute blowing Silver plated metal
+Flute

-Kwela Flute blowing Wood
+Kwela Flute

-French horn blowing Brass
+French horn

-Kudu horn blowing Horn of a kudu, beads to decorate
+Kudu horn

-Harp plucking Wood and nylon strings
+Harp

-Krar plucking Wood, cloth and string
+Krar

-Violin plucking Wood and string made from steel
+Violin

-Traditional musical bow plucking Sticks, calabash, string made from hide
+Traditional musical bow

 Remember when we spoke about input and output energy?
 What do you think is the input energy and output energy for most musical instruments?